DrVasile/pbl-project-report-template/getting_started.md

 ## Prerequisites
 * Knowledge of the basics of working with LaTeX,
-* The structure of the LaTeX project,
+* Understanding of the structure of a LaTeX project,
 * A LaTeX editing/runtime environment.